 Victorian women artists’ works are often omitted from accounts of nineteenth-century art, leaving an incomplete and damaged picture of artistic developments.
 Women artists of the period remain largely misunderstood as incidental artists whose work is considered secondary to, and imitative of, their better-known male counterparts.
 Edward Burne-Jones’s painting The Mill (1870-1882, V&A) - on permanent display in the Ionides Room - depicts three women artists whose work has received next to no consideration.
-Three Graces will make the paintings, sculptures, textiles and costume designs of the artists depicted in The Mill - Marie Spartali Stillman, Maria Zambaco and Aglaia Coronio - visible to popular and critical audiences.
-It will provide a unique opportunity to engage with these women’s works both together and in relation to works by their male counterparts.
-It will demonstrate that Victorian women artists variously developed, critiqued and enabled that of male artists, and vice versa.
+Three Graces makes the paintings, sculptures, textiles and costume designs of the artists depicted in The Mill - Marie Spartali Stillman, Maria Zambaco and Aglaia Coronio - visible to popular and critical audiences.
+It provides a unique opportunity to engage with these women’s works both together and in relation to works by their male counterparts.
+It demonstrates that Victorian women artists variously developed, critiqued and enabled that of male artists, and vice versa.

 Funding: £40,000 from the Arts and Humanities Research Council

 Cultural Engagement Project Fellow: Dr Katie J. T. Herrington

 Collaborative Institutions: Humanities Research Centre and Department of History of Art, University of York, and Victoria & Albert Museum, London (Prof. Judith Buchanan at York and Dr. Glenn Adamson at the V&A oversee the project)

 The Three Graces: Victorian women, visual art and exchange Virtual Exhibition, hosted on the Department of History of Art's Research Portal, was launched via a preview exhibition in the 3Sixty Space, Ron Cooke Hub, Heslington East Campus, University of York on Sat 29th Jun 2013.